katana-dev/docs/README.md

-# docs
+# Boss Katana documentation

-Main compilation of documentation
+THESE DOCUMENTS ARE UNOFFICIAL.
+License: CC-BY-SA-4.0